subutai/nupic.subutai/swarm_examples/README.md

 Prediction vs Anomaly Detection
 ===============================

-The CLA basically does anomaly detection by doing prediction and looking for unpredicted situations.
+NuPIC basically does anomaly detection by doing prediction and looking for unpredicted situations.
 All of the examples below use `inferenceType` = `TemporalAnomaly` in the JSON files.
 The CSV files contain predictions as well as anomaly scores.

-You can also tell the CLA to just do pure prediction using `inferenceType` = `MultiStep`.
+You can also tell NuPIC to just do pure prediction using `inferenceType` = `MultiStep`.
 In general this will give slightly better prediction results but you won't be able to do anomaly detection.
-(The reason for the improvement has to do with the way fields are fed to the CLA.)
-With MultiStep you can also ask the CLA to predict more than one step ahead.
+(The reason for the improvement has to do with the way fields are fed to the NuPIC.)
+With MultiStep you can also ask NuPIC to predict more than one step ahead.
 So, if you don't care about anomaly detection it is better to use `MultiStep` and your accuracy may be a bit better.

 Now, on to the examples!!